 1. Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.

 I remember waking up to the sound of my mother weeping.
-Turns out, my dad has been involved in a car accident, suffering eye injuries that the doctors in Indonesia recommended for his eye to be removed.
-However, my mom decided to take him to Singapore to get a second opinion.
+Turns out, my dad had been involved in a car accident, suffering eye injuries so severe that the doctors in Indonesia recommended his eye be removed.

+My mom decided to take him to Singapore to get a second opinion.
 For half a year, this left 10-year-old me and my two younger siblings alone in Indonesia.

-This descended our household into chaos.

-Without someone to nag, my brother became addicted to games and my sister began to neglect her studies.
-Without my mom’s help in tutoring, their grades began to plummet.
+Without someone to nag at them, my brother quickly became addicted to games and my sister began to neglect her studies.
+Without my mom’s tutoring, their grades began to plummet.

-Looking at the state of my household, as the eldest son in the family, I decided to take charge.
+As the eldest son in the family, I decided to take charge.
 Every day, I would nag my brother to limit his time playing games and nag my sister to complete her assignments.

 However, all my efforts only resulted in my siblings hiding their bad habits from me.